 If the clutch starts to overheat, the transmission gear display will show CA and sound a warning tone.
 Full clutch actuation must be completed quickly.
 If not, the system will either open the clutch if not on the throttle or close the clutch if on the throttle.
-If the abuse continues, the system will open the clutch and take away throttle control for a short period of time to allow the clutch to cool down.
+If the abuse continues, the system will open the clutch and take away throttle control for a short period of time to allow the clutch to cool down transmission to optimize its efficiency.
+Please read the manual for your automatic transmission included with your vehicle.